-Classic familial adenomatous polyposis (called FAP or classic FAP) is a genetic condition.
+Classic familial adenomatous polyposis, called FAP or classic FAP, is a genetic condition.
 It is diagnosed when a person develops more than 100 adenomatous colon polyps.
-An adenomatous polyp is an area where normal cells that line the inside of a person’s colon begin to make mucous and form a mass on the inside of the intestinal tract.
+An adenomatous polyp is an area where normal cells that line the inside of a person’s colon form a mass on the inside of the intestinal tract.
 The average age for polyps to develop in people with FAP is in the mid-teens.
-More than 95% of people with FAP will have multiple colon polyps by age 35.
-If FAP is not recognized and treated, there is almost a 100% chance that a person will develop colorectal cancer.
-The risk of colon cancer is 87% by age 45.
+Most people with FAP will have multiple colon polyps by age 35.
+If FAP is not recognized and treated, there is a very high likelihood that a person will develop colorectal cancer.

 Not all symptoms of FAP are cancer-related.
 Some additional features of FAP may include: